cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 ## Money Handling Steps

 With the bank now in your keeper, it is time to have your keeper handle the money.
-Better keep this concern into its own file as it will be reused on play, reject and forfeit.
-Create the new file `x/checkers/keeper/wager_handler.go` and add 3 functions, to collect a wager, refund it and pay winnings:
+Better keep this concern into its own file as the keeper is reused on play, reject, and forfeit.

+Create the new file `x/checkers/keeper/wager_handler.go` and add these three functions to collect a wager, refund a wager, and pay winnings:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/wager_handler.go]
 func (k *Keeper) CollectWager(ctx sdk.Context, storedGame *types.StoredGame) error